angellugo/liri-node-app/README.md

      ```

    * If the user doesn't type a movie in, the program will output data for the movie 'Mr. Nobody.'

+   4. `node liri.js do-what-it-says`

+   * When you command LIRI to do-what-it-says, LIRI will take the text inside of random.txt and then use it to call  LIRI's commands.

+     * The file contains a list of commands and parameters for LIRI to do.